 The Center for Brooklyn History (CBH) was formed in 2020 by uniting Brooklyn Historical Society (BHS) and the Brooklyn Public Library, combining materials collected over the past 157 years by BHS with BPL's Brooklyn Collection and becoming the most expansive catalogue of Brooklyn history in the world.
-CBH is housed at 128 Pierrepont Street, in the magnificent landmark building designed by George B. Post that was home to BHS, and the Long Island Historical Society before it, for nearly 140 years.
-While it’s home is on Pierrepont Street, CBH extends its collection and programming to reach every branch in BPL’s 59-library system.
+CBH is housed at 128 Pierrepont Street, in the landmark building designed by George B. Post that was home to BHS, and the Long Island Historical Society before it, for nearly 140 years.
+While its home is on Pierrepont Street, CBH extends its collection and programming to reach every branch in BPL’s 60+ library system.
 CBH will democratize access to Brooklyn’s history and be dedicated to expanding and diversifying representation of the history of the borough by unifying resources and expertise, and broadening reach and impact.
-The Center for Brooklyn History will expand the organizations’ virtual public program offerings and launch new digital offerings, provide access to the combined digital archives and continue growing the collections, including both institutions’ collections of oral histories, documents, and artifacts related to Brooklynites’ experiences during COVID.

-CHB is now offering lobby service for library holds pickup and returns.
-While CBH collections are closed due to COVID, preparations are in the works to reopen in 2021 for scholars, researchers, students and the public, all free of charge.
+After an extensive renovation, CBH is now fully open to the public!
 We look forward to welcoming you to dig into our combined collections, enjoy in-person programming and exhibitions, and visit our more publicly accessible building, with areas for reading and studying, and expanded hours of operation.
 Othmer Library hours vary from general CBH building hours.
 To view Othmer library hours click here.

 News from the Center for Brooklyn History

 Sign up to receive monthly updates from us!
 Read stories on Brooklyn history, learn about upcoming events and hear about the latest additions to our collection.Sign Up

 CBH Talk | How Barbra Sees Herself: Discussing Streisand’s Memoir6:30 pm, Center for Brooklyn History